fawaz70/fawaz70.github.io/index.md

 # PROJECTS

 ## EXOPLANET DATABASE

+The objective of the project was to provide updates the clients personal OpenExoplanet Catalogue-which carries information about various planets outside our solar system.
+We took the clients personal database and added to it the NASA database as well as the exoplanet EU database.
+This project requires the program to provide upgrades to the catalogue as new planet discoveries are made.
+For successful operation of this project, various tools and skills were required, which are described below:

 <li> Operated with a team of 5 developers in an agile environment to provide updates to the catalogue based on new planet discoveries </li>
 <li> With the use of <b>Python</b> and various libraries such as parser was used convert new discovered data into OE compatible data for merge request </li>